-The NISE (Noninferior Set Estimation) method \citep{Cohon1978} is an iterative method that uses the weighted method to automatically create, at the same time, a representation and a relaxation of the Pareto frontier using a linear approximation.
-At every iteration, using the already calculated efficient solutions, it is traced a line between neighboring solutions, determining new weights.
+The NISE (Non-inferior Set Estimation) method \citep{Cohon1979} is an iterative approach that uses the weighted sum method to automatically create, at the same time, an inner and an outer approximation of the Pareto frontier using a linear approximation.
+At every iteration, based on the already calculated efficient solutions, it is traced a segment between each neighboring pair of solutions, determining new weighting vectors.
 This procedure finds an accurate and fast approximation for problems with two objectives \citep{Romero2003}.

-This method consists in using two efficient solutions (called neighborhood) to determine a new efficient solution employing the weighted method.
-More deeply explained: the inicialization should generate the first two solutions (Section \ref{sssec:moo:nise:ini}); at each iteration: the next neighborhood to be explored should be determine (Section \ref{sssec:moo:nise:choose}), thus obtained the parameters for the weighted method (Section \ref{sssec:moo:nise:w_inf}), followed by a new solution, and new neighborhoods (Section \ref{sssec:moo:nise:branch}); and the stopping criterion is defined to ensure the quality of the approximation (Section \ref{sssec:moo:nise:stop_crit}).
+Two neighboring efficient solutions (called neighborhood) are used to determine a new efficient solution employing the weighted sum method.
+Specifically: the initialization should generate the first two solutions (Section \ref{sssec:moo:nise:ini}); at each iteration, the next neighborhood to be explored should be determine (Section \ref{sssec:moo:nise:choose}), thus obtaining the parameters for the weighted sum method (Section \ref{sssec:moo:nise:w_inf}), followed by a new solution, and new neighborhoods (Section \ref{sssec:moo:nise:branch}).
+The stopping criterion is defined to ensure the quality threshold of the approximation (Section \ref{sssec:moo:nise:stop_crit}).

-\subsection{Initialization}
+\subsubsection{Initialization}